-With these goals in mind, The University of Virginia's College at Wise is striving to become an outstanding liberal arts college recognized for its commitment to and expansion of the College's traditional liberal arts foundation.
-In order to achieve this, the College is committed to a series of endeavors that will strengthen the institution and its mission.
+In order to achieve these goals, the College is committed to a series of endeavors that will strengthen the institution and its mission.
 UVa-Wise will continue to strengthen its liberal arts core in ways that will make it a regional leader in interdisciplinary education, engaged learning and community service.
 The College will increase its commitment to experiential learning through international study, guided research and internship opportunities.
 The College will utilize the liberal arts as a way to enhance and expand STEM-H programs.
-The student body will be better qualified, more inspired and possess greater diversity as primary elements in our path toward excellence.
 To fulfill our mission, the College will expand its outreach and service efforts within our local community and region.
 These interconnected elements will provide a transformational impetus to existing programs and encourage the development of new initiatives.